-Here’s a simple device to make your life less smelly.
-It’s our Pigeon Poo Percolator (I love alliteration!).
+Here’s a simple device to make your life less smelly – it’s our Chook Poo Percolator.
+We also use it for Pigeon Poo.

 All it is is two plastic spring water bottles.
 One stays completes, sits on the ground and is the recepticle.

 The other has the bottom cut off of it and is flipped over.
 This is where the poo and water go.
 The cut off piece from the bottom of the container then becomes the cover for the poo.

 In the neck of this one, I jam some mesh or cloth – any kind of filter material to stop the bigger items from dropping through.

 You will need to rig up some kind of adaptor to allow the liquid from the top container to flow into the bottom.
 They cant just sit mouth to mouth because the openings are the same size and random drops will escape.
 You can tape them together to make a seal but then you have to remove it and retape it every time…that’s too much work for me!

 I found a 32mm to 20mm reducer for PVC pipes hanging around in my junk box and it fitted beautifully.

 To use, just join the two containers together.

 Put the poo in until it is about 3/4 of the container.
 Then add water slowly until it is thoroughly soaked but not dripping much yet.
 If you skip this step, the water misses the edges and generally runs straight through the middle, leaving a lot of goodness unextracted.